Hcooper23/https-hcooper23.github.io-reading-notes-/201-Notes/Read:-10-Debugging.md

-# Todays readin has allowed to look at ways to comprehend the common issues I have been running into and how to help develop a solution to common mkistakes and how to utilize a tool to help with solving them before we attempt to run the code fully.
+# Today's reading has allowed looking at ways to comprehend the common issues I have been running into and how to help develop a solution to common mkistakes and how to utilize a tool to help with solving them before we attempt to run the code fully.

 ## What Went Wrong?
 Troubleshooting JavaScript